fullstack-development/developers-roadmap/backend/junior-1/haskell.md

   * `Enum`
   * `Bounded`
   * What are the numeric typeclasses in Haskell?
 What are their relations?
-* What is ad-hoc polymorphism and what are the alternatives?
+* What is ad-hoc polymorphism?
+What is different between ad-hoc and parametric polymorphism?
 * How to specify a typeclass in a type signature?
 * How to make default function implementation?
   Is it possible to specify the type of default implementation to be distinct from declared typeclass method?
 * What is instance deriving?
 When is it possible to derive an instance?

-## Basic functional programming patterns (and their laws)

-* Functor.
-* Applicative.
-* Alternative and MonadSum.
-* Monoid.
+## Monoid

+* What is a Monoid?
-* How Monoid and Alternative differ conceptually?
+* What are Monoid laws?

+## Functor

+* What is a Functor?
+* What are Functor laws?

+## Applicative

+* What is a Applicative?
+* What are Applicative laws?

 ## Monad